-You don't need to make a special trip to the store, just use the recipe below and enjoy that cake.
+It's nice that now you don't need to make a special trip to the store, just use the recipe below and enjoy that cake.

 BAKING POWDER SUBSTITUTE

-To make 1 teaspoon:
+To make 1 tablespoon:

-1/2 tsp cream of tartar
+2 tsp cream of tartar

 1/4 tsp cornstarch